syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 <tr>
 <td>
 ZoomTo</td><td>
-Gets or sets the zoom level to which the diagram is to be zoomed.</td><td>
+Gets or sets the zoom level where the diagram is to be zoomed.</td><td>
 double</td></tr>
 <tr>
 <td>